DavidAnson/markdownlint-cli2/README.md

 - As when using the [command line](#command-line), glob patterns are passed as arguments.
+- This image is built on the official [Node.js Docker image][nodejs-docker].
+  Per security best practices, the [default user `node`][nodejs-docker-non-root] runs with restricted permissions.
+If it is necessary to run as `root`, pass the `-u root` option when invoking `docker`.
 - By default, `markdownlint-cli2` will execute within the `/workdir` directory _inside the container_.
 So, as shown above, [bind mount][docker-bind-mounts] the project's directory there.